fivdi/epoll/README.md

 ## API

   * Epoll(callback) - Constructor.
-The callback is called when events occur and it gets three arguments (err, fd, events).
+The callback is called when epoll events occur and it gets three arguments (err, fd, events).
   * add(fd, events) - Register file descriptor fd for the event types specified by events.
   * remove(fd) - Deregister file descriptor fd.
-  * modify(fd, events) - Change the event types associated with file descriptor fd.
+  * modify(fd, events) - Change the event types associated with file descriptor fd to those specified by events.
   * close(fd) - Deregisters all file descriptors and free resources.

 Event Types